 6. Cabbage juice with papaya and melon

-Cut the cabbage into big chunks and place all the ingredients into the blender.
-Blend together until you get a smooth mixture.
-This juice can be drunk three to four times a day.
+Cut the cabbage into big chunks.
+Place all the ingredients into the blender and blend together until you achieve a smooth mixture.
+This juice can be consumed three to four times a day.